kammitama5/kammitama5.github.io/_posts/2023-02-13-Monday-February-13th.md

 - Also mention of Cubical Type Theory (hi Bob).
 - Talk by Andrej was super interesting in identifying the difference between how Mathematicians think about proofs and how computer proof people tend to make software for them; there is a disconnect.
 We start from vernacular, which is the language we use to talk about a proof, which is translated via elaboration.
-Then we have the core formalization, which lead to the kernel verification processs.
+Then we have the core formalization, which lead to the kernel verification process.
 I really liked this talk because there was always something about Agda to me that doesn't feel at all the way a mathematician would write a proof when I was learning a bit of it in my first year, but rather like how someone imagined a mathematician would formalize one, and it's interesting that the "gap" was acknowledged (almost like the way they write proofs is more intuitive, and the way we were learning felt more